-the satellite.
-The launcher market is also characterized by a small number of launch service providers with the technical capabilities to launch satellites that are currently under construction or future satellites.
+In addition, satellite launch is also a complex process that could be delayed compared to the planned schedule, resulting in a nonoptimal result such as insertion into a non-nominal orbit, or in the event of launch failure resulting in the permanent loss of the satellite.
+The launcher market is also characterised by a small number of launch service providers with the technical capabilities to launch satellites that are currently under construction or future satellites.
 The limited number of launchers reduces operational flexibility and access to space within the Group's planned timeframe and could increase the cost of the deployment program or result in a launch delay.
 If one of the launch service providers is unable to meet its contractual obligations to the Group within the expected timeframe, due to operational (e.g. following a launch failure) or financial difficulties, the Group could reassign the concerned satellite to another launch service provider or, in some cases, even sign new launch service contracts that may be more costly than those currently signed.

-Since it began operations, the Group has lost three satellites following launch failures (Eutelsat I-F3 in September 1985, Eutelsat II-F5 in January 1994 and HOTBIRD 7 in December 2002).
+Since it began operations, the Group has lost three satellites following launch failures (EUTELSAT I-F3 in September 1985, EUTELSAT II-F5 in January 1994 and HOTBIRD 7 in December 2002).
 In addition, in October 2010, the Group reported the loss of the W3B satellite following a malfunction in the satellite's propulsion subsystem after launch.
-The AMOS-6 satellite, owned by Spacecom and on which the Group planned to lease capacity, was also lost in September 2016 when the rocket exploded on the launch pad.A significant delay in satellite construction, or a delay or failure in the launch of one of these satellites, could lead to a delay in revenue generation, impair the Group's ability to generate new sales opportunities, implement its development strategy and meet its growth objectives, or meet its contractual service continuity commitments to customers and end users.
+The AMOS-6 satellite, owned by Spacecom and on which the Group planned to lease capacity, was also lost in September 2016 when the rocket exploded on the launch pad.
+A significant delay in satellite construction, or a delay or failure in the launch of one of these satellites, could lead to a delay in revenue generation, impair the Group's ability to generate new sales opportunities, implement its development strategy and meet its growth objectives, or meet its contractual service continuity commitments to customers and end users.
 Any significant delay or failure in the launch of any of its satellites could thus have a significant negative impact on the Group's business, financial situation, results and objectives.